Where to Pick Strawberries in Orlando

 5204 Drane Field Rd., Lakeland | (813) 478-3486 | fancyfarmsmarket.com

 Sprouting goodness since 1974, this family-run farm oversees 125 beautiful acres.
-Each year, Fancy Farms facilitates commercial operations for much of strawberry season and, then in March, opens up to the public for a condensed u-pick strawberry season.
+Each year, Fancy Farms facilitates commercial operations for much of strawberry season and, then in early March, opens up to the public for a condensed u-pick strawberry season.
 Can’t wait?
-Well, you may visit prior to u-pick time to purchase pre-picked berries and strawberry desserts, like strawberry cobbler, strawberry cookies, strawberry bread and other treats.
-Their onsite market also offers an array of local produce and fresh flowers.
-Fancy Farms will announce its u-pick dates via their Facebook page in the coming weeks.
+Well, you may visit prior to u-pick time to purchase pre-picked berries and strawberry desserts, like strawberry cobbler, strawberry cookies, strawberry bread, and other treats.
+Their onsite farmers market also offers an array of local fresh produce and fresh flowers.
+Fancy Farms will announce its U-pick dates via its Facebook page in the coming weeks.

 JG Ranch